Thailand Photography Tour, Images of Thailand

 Day 6 - Sukhothai - World Heritage ancient city

-Cycle or tuk-tuk tour of the nearby, ancient city and now UNESCO World Heritage Site of Sukhothai – former capital of Siam – which, with its crumbling sandstone temples, ancient carvings, towering Buddha statues and lotus-covered ponds, is one of the country’s most sacred and evocative sites.
+Cycle or tuk-tuk tour of the nearby, ancient city and now UNESCO World Heritage Site of Sukhothai – the former capital of Siam – which, with its crumbling sandstone temples, ancient carvings, towering Buddha statues and lotus-covered ponds, is one of the country’s most sacred and evocative sites.

 Photo themes: historical sites, temples